 The lights of Christmas on the Champs-Élysées

 The fairytale lights in the trees lining the Champs-Elysées are probably the most famous images of Paris at Christmas.
-More than 26 million strollers come to the Champs-Élysées each year to admire the Christmas lights.
+More than 26 million strollers visit the Champs-Élysées each year to admire the Christmas lights.

 This has now become a tradition and every year.
 From late November to early January, the Champs-Elysées is flooded with lights hung in its trees.
 The cold air creates a mist that hangs in the trees.
 It gives a magical feeling as you walk down this street with your big winter coat, hat, scarf and gloves keeping everything but your red nose warm!

-In 2010, the 200 out of the 450 trees bordering the Champs-Elysées were illuminated on Friday 19th November.
-A clever lighting was made up of 6km of blue fairy lights (which are lower in electricity consumption).
+In 2010, 200 of the 450 trees bordering the Champs-Elysées were illuminated on Friday, 19th November.
+Clever lighting comprised 6km of blue fairy lights (which are lower in electricity consumption).

-In 2013, every half-hour and hour were punctuated by changes in colour and rhythm giving the lights an enchanting effect.
+In 2013, every half-hour and hour was punctuated by changes in colour and rhythm, giving the lights a stunning effect.
 The 200 trees bordering the Champs-Élysées changed colour from white to purple, red and orange.
 Sparkling stalactites and beads added the finishing touches to the rings of light in a magical display.

-For the 2014 edition, a new lighting is introduced, called “Scintillance“.
+For the 2014 edition, new lighting is introduced called “Scintillance“.
 Designed by French company Blachère, it is a fantastic creation of lit cascades set on the 400 trees of the avenue.
 It includes 64km of fairy lights and one million LEDs.

 The turning on of the lights is celebrated ceremoniously by a national celebrity.
 Over the past years, it has been Alain Delon, Catherine Deneuve, Johnny Hallyday, Marion Cotillard (2008), Charlotte Gainsbourg (2009), Mélanie Laurent (2010).
 Then Audrey Tautou (2011), Diane Kruger (2012), Laetitia Casta (2013), Omar Sy (2014).
-On the 18th November 2015, actor Jean Dujardin was invited to switch on the lights during an official ceremony.
-The event was cancelled following the Paris Terror Attacks of Friday 13 November the Paris Terror Attacks of Friday 13 November.
-On the 21st November 2016, French judoka Teddy Riner was invited to switch the lights on and the guest of honour was Lily-Rose Depp in 2017!
+On the 18th of November 2015, actor Jean Dujardin was invited to switch on the lights during an official ceremony.
+The event was cancelled following the Paris Terror Attacks of Friday, 13 November.
+On 21 November 2016, French judoka Teddy Riner was invited to switch the lights on, and the guest of honour was Lily-Rose Depp in 2017!

-On 22nd Novembre 2018 Karl Lagerfeld is invited to switch the lights on!
+On 22 November 2018, Karl Lagerfeld was invited to switch the lights on!

 Christmas on the Champs-Élysées and the Xmas former market

 From 2013 to 2016, the Christmas market took place with 160 stalls typical of the Vosges.
-It offered to their visitors hand crafted items perfect for original gifts, mulled wine, waffles, crêpes and other Alsatian delicacies, and many rides and activities for children.
+It offered its visitors hand-crafted items perfect for original gifts, mulled wine, waffles, crêpes and other Alsatian delicacies, and many rides and activities for children.

 A market on the Historical Axis

 The Champs-Elysées Christmas market bordered both sides of the avenue between the Rond-Point des Champs-Elysées and the Place de la Concorde.
-Visitors enjoyed the vista of the market from the Rond-Point, reaching the iconic Obelisk of the Place de la Concorde and the enchanting Ferris Wheel – la Grande Roue de la Place de la Concorde.
+Visitors enjoyed the market vista from the Rond-Point, reaching the iconic Obelisk of the Place de la Concorde and the enchanting Ferris Wheel – la Grande Roue de la Place de la Concorde.

-The originality of the market was that it featured a number of rides for children: a merry-go-round, the little Christmas train, and a sledge course.
+The originality of the market was that it featured several rides for children: a merry-go-round, the little Christmas train, and a sledge course.